mhmdrioaf/sistem-informasi-manajemen-akademik/README.md

 ## The main features of the application
 **1. Authentication**
 This feature contain all the function that related to the user authentications.
 The users itself are divided to 4 roles:
-> note that the user roles could be more or less along with the development process.
+> note: the user roles could be more or less along with the development process.
   - Administrator
   Administrator would be responsible on maintaining the applications.
   - Lecturer